Russo-Georgian War: Relations between Georgia and the West

-Prelude
+Prelude: April–July 2008

 Situation in Georgia before the 2008 war.

 On 16 April 2008, official ties between the Russian authorities and the separatists in Abkhazia and South Ossetia were sanctioned by an order of Russian president Vladimir Putin.
 The separatist-authored legislative documents and the separatist-accredited bodies were also recognised.
 After a United Nations Security Council session on 23 April convened at Georgia's demand, the United States, the United Kingdom, France and Germany stated in a declaration: "We call on the Russian Federation to revoke or not to implement its decision."
 However, this was labelled a "tall order" by Vitaly Churkin, Russian Ambassador to the UN.

 A Georgian reconnaissance drone flying over Abkhazia was shot down by a Russian warplane on 20 April.
 However, Russia denied responsibility for the incident and Abkhazia claimed that an "L-39 aircraft of the Abkhaz Air Force" shot down the UAV.
 An allegation of an attack by a NATO MiG-29 was made by the Russian Ambassador to NATO, Dmitry Rogozin.
 NATO Secretary General Jaap de Hoop Scheffer commented that "he'd eat his tie if it turned out that a NATO MiG-29 had magically appeared in Abkhazia and shot down a Georgian drone."
 On 26 May, a United Nations Observer Mission in Georgia (UNOMIG) inquiry concluded that the Russian warplane, either a MiG-29 "Fulcrum" or a Su-27 "Flanker", was responsible for the downing.

 In late April, the Russian government said that Georgia was assembling 1,500 troops and policemen in the upper Kodori Gorge area and was planning to "invade" Abkhazia, and that Russia would "retaliate" against Georgian offensive and had deployed more military in the separatist regions.
 No boost in the Kodori Gorge or near the Abkhaz border by either party was confirmed by the UNOMIG.